What are Oxygen Deficiency Monitors?

 There are many other configurations for mounting.
 For instance, PureAire oxygen deficiency monitors can sample oxygen levels from up to 100 feet away using ¼ inch tubing, or be installed within a glovebox, freezer, gas line, sealed chamber, or even below ground level.
 PureAire oxygen deficiency sensors can be mounted directly in vacuum chambers with the use of a KF25 vacuum fitting.

-How Many Oxygen Deficiency Monitors Do I need?
+How Many Oxygen Deficiency Monitors Do I Need?

 To ensure safety, PureAire generally recommends that one monitor be installed for approximately every 400 square feet of your facility’s space.
 However, since cryogenic gases, such as argon, helium, and nitrogen, are unpredictable, we encourage you to contact PureAire for additional guidance specific to your needs.